zamazan4ik/awesome-pgo/article/article.md

 * CPU: Apple M1 Pro 6+2
 * RAM: 16 Gib
 * SSD: 512 Gib
-* OS: macOS (mostly 13.* versions)
+* OS: macOS (mostly 13.* versions aka Ventura)

 In the article, my PC setup is called "Linux", and Macbook as "macOS".
-Sorry Windows people, I have no desire to perform all the tests on Windows.
+Sorry Windows people, I have no desire to perform all the tests on Windows because I am not interested enough in this platform yet (but I fully understand the importance of Windows nowadays!).
 But anyway - it should work (and works) on this OS completely in the same way.

 ### Compilers

 For all Rust projects, I use the `rustc` compiler with LLVM backend, versions somewhere in 1.68 - 1.73 range.
 For C and C++ I prefer using Clang 16, sometimes I use GCC 13 as an additional compiler.
+I have nothing against GCC and GPL - I just prefer LLVM and the ecosystem around LLVM due to better flexibility, from my point of view.

 All these compilers are in their "default" state with no custom patches from my side: `rustc` from the official website, Clang and GCC from the official Fedora repository.